WM-MoE: Weather-aware Multi-scale Mixture-of-Experts for Blind Adverse Weather Removal: Related Work

-\textbf{Transformer in Image Restoration Task.} Transformers~\cite{vaswani2017transformer} have been increasingly applied in the vision area since ViT~\cite{dosovitskiy2020vit} employ Transformers to visual recognition task~\cite{han2022survey}.
-IPT~\cite{chen2021ipt} introduces Transformers pretrained on a large dataset for image restoration tasks.
+Transformers~\cite{vaswani2017transformer} have been increasingly applied in the vision area since ViT~\cite{dosovitskiy2020vit} employ Transformers to visual recognition task~\cite{han2022survey}.
+IPT~\cite{chen2021ipt} introduces Transformers pre-trained on a large dataset for image restoration tasks.
 SwinIR~\cite{liang2021swinir} introduces the Transformers with shifted windows~\cite{liu2021swin} for image restoration.
 UFormer~\cite{wang2022uformer} and Restormer~\cite{zamir2022restormer} use Transformers to construct pyramidal network structures for image restoration based on locally-enhanced windows and channel-wise self-attention, respectively.
 ELAN~\cite{zhang2022efficient} and DATSR~\cite{cao2022reference} consider long-range attention based on Transformers for super-resolution.
 CAT~\cite{chen2022cross} and Xiao et al.~\cite{xiao2022stochastic} propose Transformers with adaptive windows to perform more flexible image restoration.
+Image De-raining Transformer (IDT)~\cite{xiao2022idt} develops the complementary window-based and spatial-based transformer to capture local and non-local features.
+Dehazeformer~\cite{song2023dehazeformer} explores the limitation of Swin Transformer~\cite{liu2021swin} when applied to haze removal and proposes several improvements including modified normalization layer, activation function, and spatial information aggregation scheme.
+SnowFormer~\cite{chen2022snowformer} employs cross-attention to model the local-global context interaction across patches for better desnowing.